Skip navigation

 Before submitting an article, authors are required to read the general terms and conditions.

-We welcome submissions covering a range of themes, including but not limited to:
+We welcome submissions covering a range of themes, including, but not limited to:

 Types of papers accepted

-Research notes, reflexive pieces, and pilot studies (2,500 – 3,000 words)
+Research notes, reflexive pieces, commentary, and pilot studies (2,500 – 3,000 words)

 These are short summaries of research in progress.
 These articles may be helpful for those who are beginning their work and would like feedback on a particular research question(s) or more for information on a particular topic.
 For longer research notes, general contextual information about one’s study (e.g., the research questions, theoretical perspectives, and methodological design) should be included.
 Where applicable, further elaboration of the study’s details can be given (e.g., descriptions of a pilot study, updates on data collection, on-going data analysis, and preliminary findings).